Sir Geoff Hurst is an England football legend.

 Sir Geoff Hurst – England Football Legend

-In 1972, after 499 games and 252 goals, Hurst left West Ham, and joined Stoke City for a reported fee of £75,000.00
+In 1972, after 499 games and 252 goals, Hurst left West Ham.
+He joined Stoke City for a reported fee of £75,000.00.

 His England career ended the same year with yet another game against West Germany in the qualification stages for the 1972 European Championships, which England lost.